 Targeted headings and sub-headings

 Headings need to stand out so that readers and search engines know immediately what the page is all about.
 Formatted headings help shoppers find what they are searching for quickly.
 When keywords are used in headings, it helps to activate SEO.
 No-one likes big walls of text, so it makes sense to break content into formatted headings and sub-headings.
-Wrapping headings in appropriate heading tags—h1, h2, h3 and so on guarantees good presentation and good reading.
+Wrapping headings inappropriate heading tags—h1, h2, h3 and so on guarantees good presentation and good reading.

 Internal Link to Relevant Products

 Internal link building is not just about linking- it’s linking relevantly.
 These links are placed on your site and they help connect other pages on the website.
 This way users can move to relevant pages and read content without having to go through the full site.
-When search engines crawl your website content, a link tells it that a particular page is important- connected internal links helps establish the prominence of other valuable web pages.
-Users too get an overview of the different categories of products and what they’re likely to find in the sub-categories.
+When search engines crawl your website content, a link tells it that a particular page is important- connected internal links help establish the prominence of other valuable web pages.
+Users to get an overview of the different categories of products and what they’re likely to find in the sub-categories.

 Though building a large number of links is important, nothing can equal high-quality content- good content automatically attracts links and that ups the ante on SEO.
 Videos are a powerful way of driving home a message, but any video won’t do.
-It should do something for your users, help them in some way, attract them and urge them to do something- otherwise it’s good money down the drain.
+It should do something for your users, help them in some way, attract them and urge them to do something- otherwise, it’s good money down the drain.

-Unique user generated content
+Unique user-generated content